Amaimersion/yandex-disk-telegram-bot/README.md

 #### What's next

 You should do steps № 7, 9 and 10 every time when you want to push changes.

+## Version naming

+This project uses following structure for version naming: `<MAJOR CHANGES>.<BIG CHANGES>.<SMALL CHANGES>`.

+- "Major changes" usually means really cardinal changes.
+Such changes may require from developers to set up application again, inspect new technical stack and app architecture.
+It is certainly incompatible with the earlier application code.
+- "Big changes" usually means new features, big changes or long-awaited bug fixes.
+Such changes may require big time to test and complete.
+Main development workflow goes here.
+- "Small changes" usually means some small changes or fast bug fixes.
+Most likely every version will contain small amount of changes.

 ## Contribution